On Board Pressure Drop with Explorer Victor Vescovo

 It wasn’t long before Vescovo acquired the 68.3 metre ocean research vessel DSSV Pressure Drop.
 Built in 1985 by the Tacoma Boatbuilding Company in Washington, Pressure Drop started life as a spy ship for the United States Navy named USNS Indomitable, designed (ironically) for anti-submarine warfare during the Cold War.
 She was then converted into an oceanographic research vessel for the National Oceanic and Atmospheric Administration (NOAA) before retiring from service in 2014.
 Pressure Drop was then given a new lease of life when Vescovo’s company Caladan Oceanic purchased the vessel in 2017 and commissioned a $15 million refit to get her kitted out for the Five Deeps Expedition.

 Overseeing the refit was Rob McCallum from EYOS Expeditions.
-“I knew in minutes he was the right guy”, says Vescovo.
+“I knew in minutes he was the right guy”, said Vescovo.
 Not only was he part of filmmaker James Cameron’s 2012 mission to the bottom of the Mariana Trench, he was also the build manager for the refit of a similar ocean research vessel, the 56 metre Alucia, used to film the BBC’s Blue Planet II.

 The refit focused on an overhaul of the accommodation areas but also included a new 13-tonne A-Frame launch and recovery system for Limiting Factor, a retractable submersible hangar on the aft deck, and a multi-beam sonar, the most advanced sonar on a civilian ship in the world.
 Despite all the high-tech equipment and the state-of-the-art submarine, the windows on the bridge were still controlled by a manual winder – a little nod to her previous lives.